 Visitation for Ilitch set for Wednesday at Fox Theatre

-Ilitch, the billionaire businessman who founded the Little Caesars pizza empire and bought the Detroit Red Wings and Detroit Tigers, died Friday.
-He was 87.
-Ilitch Holdings Inc. announced information Sunday night on how the public could pay respects.
+Mike Ilitch, Detroit Tigers owner, is seen during a news conference in Detroit, Jan.
+26, 2012 where new first baseman Prince Fielder was formally introduced to the media.
+Ilitch, the billionaire businessman who founded the Little Caesars pizza empire and bought the Detroit Red Wings and Detroit Tigers, died Friday .

 Add your comments below